5 Things You Need to Know About Police Reports

 There are times where the responding officer won’t assign blame to either party.
 Instead, he or she may list other contributing factors, such as weather or bad road conditions.
 However, even if no fault is assigned, there’s a chance you can still convince the adjuster that their insured party caused the accident.
 You’ll need to submit evidence that contradicts or clarifies the officer’s statement.

-Thanks to our friends and contributors from Cohen & Cohen, P.C. for their insight into workers compensation practice.
+Thanks to our friends at Cohen & Cohen, P.C. for their insight into workers compensation practice.